Getting older can be an exciting and enjoyable experience. Here’s how.

 What is healing: being present, fully, in this moment.
 A meditation practice helps that occur.

-Over time and with consistency, you may find that you gradually enjoy meditating for longer periods – my own meditation practice includes morning affirmations and journaling.
+Over time and with consistency, you may gradually enjoy meditating for longer periods – my meditation practice includes morning affirmations and journaling.

 If you need a little help getting this ball rolling, you might find one of the many meditation smartphone apps helpful.